 Chapter 1 "NNCLI Basics," describes how to connect to the switch and access the information and configuration commands.

-Chapter 3 "NNCLI Basics," provides an overview of the command syntax, including command modes, global commands, and shortcuts.
+This chapter provides an overview of the command syntax, including command modes, global commands, and shortcuts.

 Chapter 2 "Information Commands," shows how to view switch configuration parameters.